There are tons of uses for apps within startups and small businesses:

 - Affordable.
-An app builder is one of the most inexpensive ways a startup or entrepreneur can create an app.
+Low app builder costs make them one of the most inexpensive methods for startups or entrepreneurs to create apps.
 App builders package the costs of development and operations into one plan, which keeps running your app affordable over time.

 - Fast.
 Online app builders can have even a beginner’s app up and running in just minutes, especially if they use a pre-built template.